royalosyin/Create-Concise-Charts-for-Reporting/README.md

 so I put all I know on the chart and I think the users can understand that.

-In fact, they do not have to know too much programming skills, even using Excel, we can plot fantastic charts.
+In fact, they do not have to know too much programming skills, even using Excel, they can plot fantastic and concise charts.
 Maybe, they just need some practical guidance or some will to change.

 I wrote three tutorials about how to create concise charts for reporting from a practical perspective.